Anatta336/webgl-lunch/readme.md

     - Book of Optics 1027CE
     - Projected image changes size with distance.
     - Apparent length of edges radically different on screen.
 This is foreshortening.
+    - Projection removes a dimension.
+In this diagram 2 to 1.
+We'll be looking at 3 to 2.

 - Positions are transformed to screenspace.